FOOD 2030 conference: Green and Resilient Food Systems

 Workshop on omics principles in fermentation technology

-This workshop will be held in connection to the annual HealthFerm project meeting at ETH Zürich.
+This workshop was held in connection to the annual HealthFerm project meeting at ETH Zürich.

 12.30 - 13.30 Special IFNH Lunch Seminar